TuftsRT/sphinx-to-branch/README.md

     steps:
     - uses: tuftsrt/deploy-sphinx@v1
         with:
-          source-branch: develop
           source-directory: source
           destination-directory: dev
           use-bot: "true"
 ```

-Note that this places the outputs in a designated directory on the destination branch and uses the `github-actions[bot]` as the committer instead of the author of the last commit on the source branch.
+This places the outputs in a designated directory (`dev`) on the destination branch and uses the `github-actions[bot]` as the committer instead of the author of the last commit on the source branch.

 ### Pull Request Check for Successful Build